linuxserver-archive/docker-tvheadend-arm64/README.md

 The --device=/dev/dvb is only needed if you want to pass through a DVB card to the container.
 If you use IPTV or HDHomeRun you can leave it out.

-You can choose between ,using tags, latest (default, and no tag required or a specific release branch of tvheadend.
+You can choose between ,using tags, latest (default, and no tag required or a specific stable version of tvheadend.

 Add one of the tags, if required, to the lsioarmhf/tvheadend-aarch64 line of the run/create command in the following format, lsioarmhf/tvheadend-aarch64:release-4.2